demisto/content/Packs/Maltiverse/README.md

 ---

-Analyze suspicious hashes, URLs, domains and IP addresses This integration was integrated and tested with version xx of Maltiverse
+Analyze suspicious hashes, URLs, domains and IP addresses This integration was integrated and tested with version 1.0.0-oas3 of Maltiverse
-## Maltiverse Playbook
----

 ## Use Cases
 ---
+1. Enriching information about different IOC types.
+2. Search for Reputation about different IOC types.
+3. Calculate DBot Score for indicators.

 ## Configure Maltiverse on Demisto
 ---